The Peanuts Movie: Plot

 The main Peanuts characters as seen in the closing shot of the film (which later turns into a comic strip frame as Schulz signs his signature on the bottom) (L to R): Franklin, Marcie, Peppermint Patty, Linus, Charlie Brown, Snoopy, Lucy, Woodstock, Sally, Schroeder, and Pig-Pen.

 Charlie Brown, a clumsy and socially awkward young boy, is often looked down on by his peers, especially Lucy Van Pelt, who views him as a failure; his only means of emotional support are his anthropomorphic dog, Snoopy and Lucy's younger brother, Linus.
 One day, Charlie Brown is smitten with a new red-haired girl in his class (whom he nicknames the "Little Red-Haired Girl").
 Viewing this as an opportunity for a fresh start, Charlie Brown decides to change himself in order to get the Little Red-Haired Girl to notice him.
+On that same day, Linus brings in a model Red Baron triplane for show and tell.
+Charlie Brown tries to test it out, but when he touches the propeller, the plane flies everywhere, causing havoc.

 Charlie Brown enters a talent show at his school, planning to perform a magic show act.
-On the day of the show, however, Charlie Brown decides to sacrifice his act in order to help his sister Sally with hers, causing him to be humiliated in front of the entire school.
+On the day of the show, however, Charlie Brown decides to sacrifice his act in order to help his sister Sally with hers, which gives her a standing ovation, yet causes him to be humiliated in front of the entire school.
 Later, Charlie Brown practices for a school dance, hoping that he can impress the Little Red-Haired Girl with his moves.
 At the dance, Charlie Brown attracts praise for his skills until he accidentally causes a sprinkler to be set off, causing the dance to be cut short.